Adventures of the Galaxy Rangers

 - The extremely misandrist stallion-hating Commander Sullamander tried to use her position to pass laws that would effectively outlaw heterosexual intercourse among the pegasi.
 Wind Whistler points out that this would effectively end their people, and as such attempting to go through with this plan would count as high treason according to the Articles of Command, resulting in Sullamander's immediate removal from office and execution.
 She very, very reluctantly backs down, much to Wind Whistler's disappointment.

-- Loved And Lost: After Prince Jewelius successfully usurps Equestria's throne and turns the public and Twilight Sparkle against the latter's friends as well as Shining Armor and the princesses, he lures the heroes into his trap not long after banishing them and tells them everything about his secret evil deeds and plans in regards to Twilight.
+- Loved and Lost: After Prince Jewelius successfully usurps Equestria's throne and turns the public and Twilight Sparkle against the latter's friends as well as Shining Armor and the princesses, he lures the heroes into his trap not long after banishing them and tells them everything about his secret evil deeds and plans in regards to Twilight.
 This motivates the broken heroes to expose him for the monster he is and save Twilight from his manipulations.
-After the imprisoned Changelings have escaped along with the heroes, Jewelius focuses entirely on finding the heroes even through the public and Twilight are more concerned about the Changelings who managed to nearly conquer Equestria once already, and Queen Chrysalis — a villainess who's more powerful than Jewelius and out for his blood for double-crossing her — tries to kill him right after her escape.
+After the imprisoned Changelings have escaped along with the heroes, Jewelius focuses entirely on finding the heroes, even though the public and Twilight are more concerned about the Changelings who managed to nearly conquer Equestria once already, and Queen Chrysalis — a villainess who's more powerful than Jewelius and out for his blood for double-crossing her — tries to kill him right after her escape.
 After Jewelius has allowed Twilight to realize how evil he is, she escapes with the Elements of Harmony and uses them with her friends to stop Jewelius' army during the final battle.
 When Jewelius is cornered by the heroes, the Changelings swoop in and take their revenge by eating Jewelius alive.

 - Krysta from My Brave Pony: Starfleet Magic, who decides to follow a strange orb of light with the voice of the bad guy, promising her to tell her where she comes from.